Home → Forms

 BP37SS - Sole Source Authorization Form (MS-Word)

 This form must accompany contracts being proposed for approval that are not the direct result of a competitive RFP or a subsequent renewal that was anticipated in the RFP.
-This form must also accompany ALL amendments.
 If the proposed contract is the direct result of a competitive RFP or an anticipated renewal, please complete the Competitive Award Authorization Form (above).

 BP37PA - Participating Addendum Authorization Form (MS-Word)